Density Reform Ordinance will Preserve Rental Units and Encourage Affordable Housing

 Residential care facilities provide short or long-term housing and care for many seniors, people recovering from illnesses, and formerly homeless people.
 Despite a growing need, residential care facilities are disappearing from San Francisco.
 Principally permitting residential care facilities in RH neighborhoods, as the Board of Supervisors approved earlier this year in other zoning districts, will expand the range of housing choices available in all San Francisco neighborhoods.

 We’re grateful to Supervisor Mandelman for advancing these sensible pro-housing code changes.
-On Thursday December 5, the Planning Commission recommended the ordinance in a 6-0 vote.
+In December the Planning Commission unanimously recommended the ordinance in a 6-0 vote.
 The Commission recommended amending the ordinance to permit only non-required affordable units be exempted from density.
 We prefer exempting required affordable units too, to encourage developers of market rate projects to meet their affordability requirements with on-site units, and create more mixed-income buildings and mixed-income neighborhoods.
 The next step for the ordinance is the Board of Supervisors’ Land Use and Transportation Committee.

 These reforms will further San Francisco’s values of equity, diversity, inclusion, and sustainability, by better accommodating San Franciscans of all ages, incomes, physical abilities, and household types in each San Francisco neighborhood.

 The full text of the ordinance and the Planning Department’s staff report can be found here.